 I had dreams of opening up a refill shop nearly 10 years ago when living overseas whilst shopping myself for the first time in that way.
 However, what with moving half way across the world, working and having children it was never the right time, until now...

-I put a hold on my career in food development last summer to embark on this exciting new challenge.
+I put a hold on my career in food development in 2019 to embark on this exciting new challenge.
 And that challenge was how could I bring a service closer to the customer?

 A mobile shop was the answer for me and Refill Hub was conceived.